eebrowning/DA_Tarot/README.md

+STORY:
+I was building a small app for practice, and had the idea to pivot from baseball-card-styled athlete cards, and got bored with it, as I'm more of a fantasy nerd--SO, it's now a card database for Dragon Age characters!!!!!!

 GOALS:
 Currently a single-CRUD MERN app, in the middle of adjusting it to be a card-creator themed for the Dragon Age franchise.